ablyss74/docker_stuff/qjackctl docker container.md

 >sudo docker commit \<CONTAINER ID\> debianC1 # Replace \<Container ID\> with the first ID shown after your type sudo docker ps

-### This is a little function for .bashrc to save the container with less keystrokes.
+### This is a little function for .bashrc to save the container.
 >dodebiansave() {
 >var="$(sudo docker ps)"
 >var=($var)